How to Plan an Intervention That Brings Healing Forward

 Gather Information and Begin Honest Conversations

-Information gathering begins with creating comprehensive documentation of the individual's current circumstances, including behavioral patterns, health status, relationship dynamics, and previous treatment experiences.
+Information gathering begins with creating comprehensive documentation of the individual's current circumstances, including behavioral patterns, health status, relationship dynamics, and previous treatment experiences that inform intervention strategies.
+Families should systematically collect observations about daily functioning, substance use patterns, mental health symptoms, and safety concerns while maintaining objectivity rather than judgment.

 Engage Trusted Advisors and Allies Early